Acupuncture is an effective adjunct to drug pain relief, especially for conditions such as arthritis.

 Some pets will be much improved after just one treatment session, however it is more common to see a gradual improvement over a period of time.

-Acupuncture can be, and usually is, used alongside conventional drug treatment.
+Acupuncture can be, and usually is, used alongside conventional drug treatment, at least initially.

 It can be used on its own.